SAFE-Stack/docs/docs/recipes/developing-and-testing/using-hot-reload.md

 ## Client reloading
 If you deploy your application and then make a change in the Client, after a moment it will be reflected in the browser without a full re-deployment.
 Importantly, the state of your application will be retained across the deployment, so you can continue where you left off.
-This achieved using the [hot module replacement](https://webpack.js.org/guides/hot-module-replacement/) functionality provided by [webpack](https://webpack.js.org/).
+This is achieved using the [hot module replacement](https://webpack.js.org/guides/hot-module-replacement/) functionality provided by [webpack](https://webpack.js.org/).

 ### To Add Hot Module Replacement manually
 If your client project has been hand-rolled, or you simply wish to see how to add it from scratch: